-Stockholders may send written communications to any member of the Board of Directors c/o Corporate Secretary, Central Securities Corporation, 630 Fifth Avenue, New York, New York, 10111.
-All communications will be compiled by the Corporate Secretary and submitted to the applicable director.
+Stockholders may send written communications to any member of the Board of Directors c/o Secretary, Central Securities Corporation, 630 Fifth Avenue, New York, New York, 10111.
+All communications will be compiled by the Secretary of the Corporation and submitted to the applicable director.

 Each of the Corporation's directors is encouraged to attend the annual meeting of stockholders.
-Each of the Corporation's directors attended the Corporation's 2022 Annual Meeting.
+Each of the Corporation's directors attended the Corporation's 2023 Annual Meeting.

-The Board of Directors recommends a vote FOR the election of each of the nine nominees for director.
+The Board of Directors recommends a vote FOR the election of each of the seven nominees for director.